guptakaran11/grasskode-website/content/post/travel/dondet.md

   <em>Walking to Laos from Cambodia :walking:</em>
 </div>

 Here again there were 2 windows.
 One for collecting the passport, the application form and the arrival slip and other for the payment of the visa fee.
 As per the list the cost of Laos visa for Indians was $40 per person.
-Cool, we had enough dollars to pay for the fee.
-Once our name was called at the second counter to collect the passport we were asked for $42 each!! :scream:.
-Stamping fee again!
-This was outrageous but none of us was in the mood to stand and fight for the rest of the day against it.
+Cool, we had enough USD to pay for the fee.
+Once our name was called at the second counter to collect the passport we were asked for $42 each!! :scream:. _"Stamping fee"_ again!
+This was outrageous but neither of us was in the mood to stand and fight for the rest of the day against it.
 Well people apparently do that and some do get away with it.
 Whatever the case be we left with our passports to a restaurant where the bus was to pick us up from.
 As soon as we settled down it started raining cats and dogs!

-Eventually the minibus cum pick up truck arrived.
+Eventually a pick up truck arrived.
 It was open from three sides and with the rain everyone refused to board.
-Eventually the driver and the co-driver opened up the rain covers and everyone rushed to the pickup.
+The driver and the co-driver opened up the rain covers and everyone rushed to board.
 It was supposed to be a minibus but oh well!
 The pick consisted of 4 young party guys with _The Mad Monkey_ arm band, the French family, two girls and us.
 The French had been travelling with their very young kids for 8 months and I was super impressed by the real life values they were gaining while doing so.

 We reached Nakasong shortly.
 While the others rushed to the boat for Don Det, the two girls, Karan and I waited to get money from the ATM.